How Being a Caregiver Can Impact Workplace Performance

 • 17% were repeatedly late for work

-Statistics from MetLife document how employers also feel the impact of employees’ caregiving responsibilities, estimating that caregiving by employees costs U.S. employers between $17.1 billion and $33.6 billion in lost productivity annually, surfacing in many forms: Time away from work, tardiness, workday interruptions and reduced concentration.
-In bringing a Long-Term Care insurance offering into a voluntary benefits program, an employer can counter these negative effects proactively, as well as enhance employee recruitment and retention efforts.
+Statistics from MetLife document how employers also feel the impact of employees’ caregiving responsibilities, estimating that caregiving by employees costs U.S. employers between $17.1 billion and $33.6 billion in lost productivity annually, surfacing in many forms: time away from work, tardiness, workday interruptions and reduced concentration.

 The value Long-Term Care insurance can have for caregivers is seen in a study from Greenwald & Associates for New York Life.
-Baby Boomers -- the generation currently most engaged in caring for aging parents -- increasingly are seeing the value of Long-Term Care insurance, though few have acted on this realization and actually purchased a policy.
+Baby Boomers—the generation currently most engaged in caring for aging parents—increasingly are seeing the value of Long-Term Care insurance, though few have acted on this realization and actually purchased a policy.

 Of Baby Boomers whose parents had Long-Term Care insurance coverage in place and used it, 72% said it was a good value.
 When asked about the key benefits of the coverage, 84% said it lessened the family’s financial contribution to care, 77% said it lessened the time family members needed to commit to providing care, 76% said it increased the quality of life for all involved, and 70% said it preserved their parents’ nest egg.

-Offering employees the chance to purchase Long-Term Care insurance through a voluntary workplace-based plan will save them money, due to group pricing.
 It also represents a tremendous convenience for employees.
-Many people do not understand the ins and outs Of Long-Term Care insurance, nor how it differs from their medical coverage.
-Present your company as an employer of choice, and add Long-Term Care insurance to your voluntary benefits offerings.
+Many people do not understand the ins and outs of Long-Term Care insurance, nor how it differs from their medical coverage.
+Present your company as an employer of choice, and add Long-Term Care insurance to your voluntary benefits offerings; talk to an agent.

 Need insurance for You, Your Family or Your Business?